btfranklin/cached_pipeline/README.md

 - **Checkpointing**: Assign checkpoints to pipeline steps to manage caching and recomputation.
 - **Cache Truncation**: Remove cached results from a specific checkpoint onwards to recompute parts of the pipeline.
 - **Input Sensitivity**: Cache keys are sensitive to function arguments, ensuring that different inputs result in different cache entries.
+- **Argument Exclusion**: Exclude specific arguments from the cache key to handle unpickleable objects or sensitive data.
 - **Easy Integration**: Minimal changes to your existing codebase are needed to integrate caching.

 ## Installation